 Example a.
 The vendor failed to maintain lot traceability of safety-related items.
 Specifically, the inspectors found a lay down area of safety-related items at the vendor facility with missing tags.

 Minor because: The tags were an administrative control, in that the items did not rely on the tags to maintain material traceability.
-Instead stamps and receipt inspection logs were used on the safety related item to maintain material traceability.
+Instead, stamps and receipt inspection logs were used on the safety related item to maintain material traceability.

--than-minor if: The tags were required to maintain traceability, and the vendor shipped the items.
+More-than-minor if: The tags were required to maintain traceability, and the vendor shipped the items.

 -or-